 The ears on the outlets above have been removed so that the outlets sit better on the electrical box.
 A cord is plugged into the GFCI-protected outlet.

-The Madison Bars tend to work best with at least 1/2″ thick or thicker drywall.
+The Madison Bars work best with at least 1/2″ thick or thicker drywall.
 I sometimes had a problem using Madison Bars on 3/8″ drywall.
-That is why it is always best to mount a new box next to a wall stud.
+Mounting a new box next to a wall stud is always best.
 That gives you something to screw on to in case the Madison Bars don’t hold well.
 I often drive one #8 sheet metal screw through the side of the electrical box to keep it secure.

 You can see in the above photo the 12/2 Type NM cable is entering from the bottom under the cable clamp.
 The upper cable clamp has been removed, and the clamp screw has been reinstalled for grounding the box.
 Always remove the unused clamps before grounding to the screw.
 Unused clamps should be removed as they contribute to the conductor box fill.